 Tooth decay is the most common childhood disease, but it’s entirely preventable.
 Learn the facts and how to protect your baby’s smile below

-As a parent, your baby relies on you to help them develop a healthy, happy smile.
+Baby bottle tooth decay as a parent, your baby relies on you to help them develop a healthy, happy smile.

 How you take care of their mouth and teeth when they’re young can have a profound, lasting impact on both their dental health and overall health.